Explore Southsea on Foot

 Strolling to the West you have the fantastic views across the Solent to the Isle of Wight, some say the best on the South Coast, a quick stop at the coffee cup or the Beach café for a cuppa and then on past South Parade Pier that has a history of its own!
 Stroll through the rock gardens to the pyramids leisure centre, when you can relax in the spa, or workout in the gym while the kids enjoy the wave machine in the pool.

 Next door is the there is much to choose from; D-day museum, Henry VIII’s Southsea Castle, Blue Reef Aquarium and the common with skate park and numerous events from the Americas cup sailing, Victorious music festival, The Great South Run, Kite festival and much more.
-A little further along the beach is the UKs only commercial hovercraft, which is a spectacle to watch even if you don’t have time to pop across to the Isle of Wight, enjoy it from the beach or even better sitting on the terrace at Mozzarella Joes while having a quick bite to gather your energy for Clarence Pier funfair and amusements.
+A little further along the beach is the UKs only commercial hovercraft, which is a spectacle to watch, enjoy it from the beach or even better sitting on the terrace at Mozzarella Joes while having a quick bite to gather your energy for Clarence Pier funfair and amusements.

 And if that has tired you out, you can always sit yourself down on the beach and watch the sun drop down behind the amazing fort hotels and into the sea….